Lavelliane/Lavelliane/README.md

 # 💫 About Me:
-🔭 I’m currently working on Backend Development with Node.js<br>🔭 I’m currently an Intern Software Developer for Symph.co<br>👯 I’m looking to collaborate on different projects at school<br>🤝 I’m looking for help with Machine Learning and CI/CD Stuff<br>🌱 I’m currently learning a lot of different thingsss<br>💬 Ask me about anything tech related or maybe love related xD<br>⚡ Fun fact.
+🔭 I’m currently a 3rd year Computer Engineering Student from the University of San Carlos<br>🔭 I’m currently an Intern Software Developer for Symph.co<br>👯 I’m looking to collaborate on different projects at school<br>🤝 I’m looking for help with Machine Learning and CI/CD Stuff<br>🌱 I’m currently learning a lot of different thingsss<br>💬 Ask me about anything tech related or maybe love related xD<br>⚡ Fun fact.
 Coffee runs through my veins

 ## 🌐 Socials: